 Is the Lenovo Duet 5 Chromebook worth it?

-At this price, I think this deal is well worth it provided you plan to use the Lenovo Duet 5 Chromebook mainly in a laptop mode.
+At this price, I think this deal is well worth it provided you plan to use the Lenovo Duet 5 Chromebook mainly in laptop mode.
 Yes, it is a Chrome OS tablet by itself although it comes with a reasonably good keyboard cover and kickstand.

 However, while that 13.3-inch display is gorgeous to look at, it is rather large for tablet use.
 Complicating matters is the display’s aspect ratio, which is 16:9 widescreen.

 For perspective: I own a 12.9-inch iPad Pro.
 But I enjoy using it as a tablet far more than I did with the Lenovo Duet 5 Chromebook, for these reasons.
 Your mileage may vary, and I’m sure your personal preferences do as well, but this is worth a mention.